-If you absolutely love your current vehicle and would like to buy it outright that’s an option.
-Many of our clients will opt to lease the latest version of their current model rather than buy out their lease in order to take advantage of technology and safety innovations in the newer model.
+If you love your current vehicle and would like to buy it outright, that’s an option.
+Many of our clients will opt to lease the latest version of their current model rather than buy out their letter to take advantage of technology and safety innovations in the newer model.

-If your current vehicle needs work or is over-mileage, it can be tempting to buy out the lease in order to avoid penalties.
+If your current vehicle needs work or is over mileage, it can be tempting to buy out the loot to avoid penalties.
 However, we typically don’t recommend this to clients.
 The purchase amount is prearranged at lease signing and assumes the vehicle will be in top condition and at the allowed mileage.
 This means that this cost may be more than the vehicle is worth.
-Your Cartelligent agent can help you decide if it makes more sense for you to pay any penalties or to buy out the leased vehicle.
+Your Cartelligent agent can help you decide if it makes more sense for you to pay any penalties or buy out the leased vehicle.